-Those missteps aside, the Taipan is a modem router that doesn’t compromise in either department, delivering the best Internet speeds and quickest connection time while also pushing out faster Wi-Fi to more devices and at a further range than all of the other modem routers in this round-up barring Netgear’s pricier D8500.
+Those missteps aside, the Taipan is a modem router that doesn’t compromise in either department, delivering the best Internet speeds and quickest connection time while also pushing out faster Wi-Fi to more devices and at a further range than all of the other modem routers in this round-up, barring its bigger brother the DSL-5300 and Netgear’s pricier D8500.
 Provided you have the cash to spare, the Taipan won’t disappoint.

 The D8500 is really designed to keep up with the demands of a large family that has a very high number of active devices using Wi-Fi at the same time (think 10 or more concurrent devices).
 The R8500’s tri-band capabilities with MU-MIMO means it can spread a whopping 5.3Gbps of available bandwidth over three different bands to ensure all those connected devices receive the fastest possible speeds.
 It’s no surprise then that the R8500 delivered faster Wi-Fi speeds over a longer distance than all of the other modem routers in this round-up.